-“No” is an extremely common command, as most breeds try to push their limits with just about everything.
+“No” or “nein”(pronounced like the English word “nine”) is an extremely common command, as most breeds try to push their limits with just about everything.
 The faster a dog can learn what “no” means, the easier it will be to train in the long run.

 7. Fetch – Bringen (bringen)

-Teaching a dog to fetch can be used for playtime (frisbees, balls, or sticks) or can be put to more practical uses if you’d like to instruct your dog to go and get something.
+Teaching a dog to fetch can be used for playtime (frisbees, balls, or sticks) or more practical uses if you’d like to tell your dog to go and get something.

 8. “Stand” – Steh (sh tay)